When I was in London in June, I managed to catch the acclaimed American musical Hamilton amidst a relatively tight schedule and a cold summer rain.

 The temptations of greed and getting rich quick, the yearning to be recognised and famous, the inner craving to be socially accepted – these may all lead us to take unnecessary risks at times.
 Developing a process, sticking to it with discipline and refining it continuously helps to prevent our subconscious desires from ruining our chances of success in markets.

-Although an epic yet tumultuous life of Hamilton’s story may sweep us of our feet and make us dream about adventure and glory, to compound a fortune over time in markets we have to be serious, sober and realistic about the business of investing.
+Although an epic yet tumultuous life of Hamilton’s story may sweep us off our feet and make us dream about adventure and glory, we have to be serious, sober and realistic about the business of investing to compound a fortune over time in markets.

 While leaving London, I find myself recalling the catchy song of General George Washington to Alexander Hamilton in Act I: